Cisco/Tandberg endpoints troubleshooting

 This issue will be addressed in the forthcoming release for the Activate Endpoint app.

-If you see the error below while using the Activate Endpoint app to provision a Cisco endpoint running CE 9.10.x firmware or later, please go to https://pexip.me/download and install the latest version of the app, and then re-run the activation.
+If you see the error below while using the Activate Endpoint app to activate (sometimes referred to as provisioning) a Cisco endpoint running CE9.10.x firmware or later, please go to https://pexip.me/download and install the latest version of the app, and then re-run the activation.
 This error was caused by an out of date root CA certificate and has been fixed in the latest version of the app.

-If you see this error while using the Activate Endpoint app to provision a Cisco endpoint running CE9.3.x firmware or newer, you can ignore it because it's a false error.
-The endpoint has been successfully provisioned to the Pexip Service as per the subscription template and can be used as normal to initiate and receive calls.
+If you see this error while using the Activate Endpoint app to activate a Cisco endpoint running CE9.3.x firmware or newer, you can ignore it because it's a false error.
+The endpoint has been successfully activated for use with the Pexip Service as per the subscription template and can be used as normal to initiate and receive calls.

 This is fixed in the latest version of the Activate Endpoint app which is available here: https://pexip.me/download.